4uckleberry/Grounded-Console-Commands/README.md

 -Type in your desired quantity of items or leave as 1(careful when spawning a lot, especially bugs, it gets crazy)

--Click the "Copy to Keyboard" button, this copies the desired quantity of console commands to the clipboard
+-Click the "Copy to Clipboard" button, this copies the desired quantity of console commands to the clipboard

 -In game, type `` followed by CTRL+V to past in the commands then hit ENTER.